Holistic Deep Learning: The Holistic Deep Learning Approach

 \subsection{Robustness}

-This section describes our method to introduce the robust component into the neural network training.
-Since our ultimate goal is to incorporate sparsity, robustness, and stability of neural networks together in a tractable way, we avoid training algorithms that significantly increase the training time.
+This section describes our method to introduce the robust component into neural network training.
+Since our ultimate goal is to incorporate the sparsity, robustness, and stability of neural networks together in a tractable way, we avoid training algorithms that significantly increase the training time or the algorithm's complexity.
 We follow the approach from \cite{DBRobustness} of using a linear approximation of the neural network to estimate the robust objective.
-This algorithm is simple to implement, produces good adversarial accuracies, and does not require the extensive training time of other algorithms.
+This approach is simple to implement, produces good adversarial accuracy, and does not require the extensive training time of other algorithms.

-For a given $(\bx, y)$ pair, the robust problem using the cross-entropy loss and the $\ell_{\infty}$-norm uncertainty sets can be upper bounded as
+For a given $(\bx, y)$ pair, the robust problem using the cross-entropy loss and the $\ell_{\infty}$-norm uncertainty sets can be upper bounded as:

 Since ${z}^L_k(\mathcal{W}, \bx)$ is piece-wise linear, we expect the outputs ${z}^L_k(\bbbw, \bx)$ and ${z}^L_k(\bbbw, \bx + \boldsymbol{\delta})$ to be in the same linear piece when $\bx + \boldsymbol{\delta}$ is close to $\bx$.
 In other words, the linear approximation